End-Point Assessment (EPA)

 - an interview

 - written and/or multiple-choice tests

 - a presentation

-Brighter Horizons Training will ensure that they fully prepare the apprentice for the End Point Assessment process throughout their qualification.
+Brighter Horizons Training will ensure that they fully prepare the apprentice for the end-point assessment process throughout their apprenticeship.

 When your apprentice successfully completes their apprenticeship and passes their EPA, they will be awarded a certificate.